Leadership Institute - Information for Accepted Students

 Exceptions to the schedule include the day on the Challenge Course and the last day of the program.

-Saturday & Sunday - Optional field trips, or free time for study and/or recreational/educational activities
+Saturday & Sunday - Free time for study, recreational and educational activities

 What leadership skills will I learn and practice?

 - Identification of different leadership styles and analysis of personal leadership style

 - Effective listening skills